elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

-- {:.pr.i} Return to your homes.
+- {:.pr.i} Return to the fields.
 Return to work.
-We are ready to grant the best among you their freedom, and we guarantee the rest of you our paternal kindness.
+We are ready to recognize the freedom of the best among you, and we guarantee the rest of you our paternal kindness.

 *(Contradictory cries from the crowd)*